ThatConference/that-api/README.md

 # that-api

-> **Warning**: This is v3 of `that-api`.
-It's intended use is with Apollo server version 3.
-It is not compatible with Apollo server v2.
-V2 of this library is [here](https://github.com/ThatConference/that-api/tree/v2). ⚠
+> **Warning**: This is v4 of `that-api`.
+It's intended use is with Apollo server version 4.
+It is not compatible with Apollo server v2 or v3.
+V2 of this library is [here](https://github.com/ThatConference/that-api/tree/v2) and v3 is [here](https://github.com/ThatConference/that-api/tree/v3) ⚠

 Shared component library for the api microservices.